DreamSpoon/KidRidicarus/README.md

 * Kid Ridicarus emulates multiple games in the platform game genre

-### See wiki for info on keys to play game, game snapshots, etc.
+### See wiki for info for game snapshots and more info.